oracle/weblogic-deploy-tooling/README.md

 One of the primary goals of the WebLogic Deploy Tooling is to support a sparse model where the user can specify just the configuration needed for a particular situation.
 What this implies varies somewhat between the tools but, in general, this implies that the tools are using an additive model.
 That is, the tools add to what is already there in the existing domain or domain templates (when creating a new domain) rather than making the domain conform exactly to the specified model.
 Where it makes sense, a similar, additive approach is taken when setting the value of multi-valued attributes.
 For example, if the model specified the cluster `mycluster` as the target for an artifact, the tooling will add `mycluster` to any existing list of targets for the artifact.
 While the development team has tried to mark attributes that do not make sense to merge accordingly in our knowledge base, this behavior can be disabled on an attribute-by-attribute basis, by adding an additional annotation in the knowledge base data files.
 The development team is already thinking about how to handle situations that require a non-additive, converge-to-the-model approach, and how that might be supported, but this still remains a wish list item.
 Users with these requirements should raise an issue for this support.

 #### Modeling Security Providers
-WebLogic Server Security Configuration requires special handling and causes the need for the model semantics to differ from other folders.
-Because provider ordering is important, and to make sure that the ordering is correctly set in the newly created domain, the Create Domain Tool and Update Domain Tool require all providers be specified in the model for any provider type that will be created or altered.
-For example, if you want to change one of the providers in the provider type AuthenticationProvider, your model must specify all of the AuthenticationProvider providers and any non-default attributes for those providers.
+WebLogic Server security configuration requires special handling and causes the need for the model semantics to differ from other folders.
+Because provider ordering is important, and to make sure that the ordering is correctly set in the newly created domain, the Create Domain Tool and Update Domain Tool require that all providers be specified in the model for any provider type that will be created or altered.
+For example, if you want to change one of the providers in the provider type `AuthenticationProvider`, your model must specify all of the `AuthenticationProvider` providers and any non-default attributes for those providers.
 In order to apply security providers, these tools will delete all providers from the target domain for those provider types specificed in the model before adding the providers from the model to the target domain.
 Provider types that are omitted from the model will be unchanged.
-Example provider types are Adjudicator, AuthenticationProvider, Authorizer, CertPathProvider, CredentialMapper, PasswordValidator, and RoleMapper.
+Example provider types are `Adjudicator`, `AuthenticationProvider`, `Authorizer`, `CertPathProvider`, `CredentialMapper`, `PasswordValidator`, and `RoleMapper`.

 For example, if the model specified an `LDAPAuthenticator` and an `LDAPX509IdentityAsserter` similar to what is shown below, the `DefaultAuthenticator` and `DefaultIdentityAsserter` would be deleted.
-In this example, other provider types like RoleMapper and CredentialMapper are not specified and would be left untouched by the tools.
+In this example, other provider types like `RoleMapper` and `CredentialMapper` are not specified and would be left untouched by the tools.

 ```yaml
 topology: